System security for watchOS

 Saved Safari passwords

-When Apple Watch isn’t within Bluetooth range, Wi-Fi or cellular can be used instead.
+When Apple Watch isn’t within Bluetooth range, Wi-Fi or mobile data can be used instead.
 Apple Watch automatically joins Wi-Fi networks that have already been joined on the paired iPhone and whose credentials have synced to the Apple Watch while both devices were in range.
-This Auto-Join behavior can then be configured on a per-network basis in the Wi-Fi section of the Apple Watch Settings app.
+This Auto-Join behaviour can then be configured on a per-network basis in the Wi-Fi section of the Apple Watch Settings app.
 Wi-Fi networks that have never been joined before on either device can be manually joined in the Wi-Fi section of the Apple Watch Settings app.

 When Apple Watch and iPhone are out of range, Apple Watch connects directly to iCloud and Gmail servers to fetch Mail, as opposed to syncing Mail data with the paired iPhone over the internet.
 For Gmail accounts, the user must authenticate to Google in the Mail section of the Watch app on iPhone.
 The OAuth token received from Google is sent over to Apple Watch in encrypted format over Apple Identity Service (IDS) so that it can be used to fetch Mail.
 This OAuth token is never used for connectivity with the Gmail server from the paired iPhone.